hanvi10/EduPro/README.md

 - `app.py`: This file contains the main application code, including routes, templates, and static assets.
 - `helpers.py`: Contains some functions used in in `app.py` like `apology`
 - `templates/`: Here you'll find the HTML templates used to render the app's frontend.
-- `static/`: This directory hosts static files such as stylesheets, JavaScript files, and images.
+- `static/`: This directory hosts static files such as stylesheets.
 - `requirements.txt`: Lists all the Python packages required for running the application.
 - `final.db`: This file contains all the data from users like timer preferences and calendar events.